 Research shows us that gut bacteria interact with our brains – and hearts.
 These microbes interact with brain regions that process emotions, such as anxiety and depression.
 The brain circuitry affects cardiovascular issues such as blood pressure.

-The present-day result is that our metabolism, our neurons and indeed our entire physiology is an interactive cross-talk with the bacteria in our bodies.
+Our metabolism, our nerves and our body’s physiology interact with the bacteria in our bodies.

-Microbes also interact with the gut’s special nervous system, called the enteric nervous system.
-It has a direct, two-way connection with the brain via the central nervous system.
+Microbes interact with the gut’s enteric nervous system.
+This system has a two-way connection with the Mind through the central nervous system.

-Finally, the immune system of the gut wall and the body’s other immune components respond to gut microbes, affecting the brain and organs.
+The body responds to gut microbes.
+The gut’s wall immune system and the body’s other immune components affect the brain and organs.

 There is no ‘silver bullet’ probiotic or antibiotic.
-Certain combinations of probiotics are providing promising research results.
-The best way for good bacteria to override bad bacteria is to exercise and eat a diet that has the appropriate dietary fiber, unsaturated fat and low sugar, which will encourage the growth of those particular species of bacteria.
+Look for a high population and various bacteria in a probiotic.
+The best way for good bacteria to override harmful bacteria is to exercise and eat a diet with the appropriate dietary fibre, low sugar and unsaturated fat, which will encourage the growth of those particular species of bacteria.

-Fecal transplant puts stool full of healthy bacteria into your colon.
-It can restore your gut’s healthy bacteria balance.
-This will help you fight the infection and feel better quickly.
-It may also help your body resist "Clostridium difficile” (bacterial infection) in the future.
+Fecal transplants implant healthy bacteria into your colon.
+It restores your Gut’s healthy microbiome balance.
+Your immune system increases and helps you resist infection and recover quicker.
+It may also help your body fight “Clostridium difficile” (bacterial infection).